-Waverunners, Jet Skis, Sea Doos and other personal watercraft are immensely popular in Fort Myers and across Southwest Florida’s coastline.
+Waverunners, Jet Skis, Sea-Doos, and other personal watercraft, are immensely popular in Fort Myers and Southwest Florida’s coastline.
 Jet Ski rentals are a common offering for tourists, and many permanent residents have their own vessels.
 There is a popular saying that, “It’s impossible to be sad on a Jet Ski.”
 They are, of course, great fun; however, our Fort Myers jet ski accident lawyers know that the truth is these craft can also be extremely dangerous.

 The Florida Fish & Wildlife Conservation Commission (FWC) reports Lee County has one of the highest personal watercraft accident rates in the state – ranking at No. 5 with a rate of 1 crash for every 704 registered personal watercraft vessels.
 There are nearly 5,000 registered personal watercraft vessels in the county and 118,000 statewide.
 Personal watercraft account for 13 percent of all vessels in Florida, with Monroe, Miami-Dade, Pinellas, and Palm Beach leading the pack.

-At Garvin Law Firm, our personal injury attorneys represent victims of personal watercraft accidents in Fort Myers, Naples and the Florida Keys (including Key West).
-While many of these cases focus on accountability from the negligent PWC operator, in many instances this is not the only responsible party.
+At Garvin Injury Law, our personal injury attorneys represent victims of personal watercraft accidents in Fort Myers, Naples, and the Florida Keys (including Key West).
+While many of these cases focus on accountability from the negligent PWC operator, in many instances, this is not the only responsible party.
 A jet ski accident lawyer at our Fort Myers firm can help you determine whom to sue.
 Other defendants may include: